trevorsandy/lpub3d/tools/docs/README.txt

-LPub3D 2.0.9.792.2
+LPub3D 2.0.10.793.2

 Features and enhancements
 ------------
-Fix: Fix search directories not added to LDSEARCHDIRS env variable.
-*LDSEARCHDIRS is used by LDGlite to process LPub3D extra search directories.
+Fix: Fix search directories not added to LDSEARCHDIRS env variable (r793) *LDSEARCHDIRS is used by LDGlite to process LPub3D extra search directories.

 LPub3D 2.0.9.792.2

 Features and enhancements